-Before you begin refurbishing wood furniture, make sure you have the proper supplies to get the job done.
+Before you begin refurbishing wood furniture, whether it's to keep or sell, make sure you have the proper supplies to get the job done.
 There's nothing like getting started on a huge project and having to stop and run to the home improvement store.

 - Does your furniture have a layer of varnish or lacquer?

 - Are there multiple layers of paint on the item?